A Level Press Release 2023

 Chair of Governors, Mrs Clair Watson said, ‘I am absolutely thrilled with the results of all of our students and on behalf of the Governors would like to pass on my sincere thanks to their teachers, for the dedication with which they serve our students’.

 Head of Sixth Form, David Howells, said ‘These results reflect their tremendous energy and commitment to their studies.
 As a year group they have been superb role-models for the rest of the College, demonstrating outstanding leadership and commitment to making a difference through their volunteer work and Catholic social enterprise projects.
 As they move on to the next stage of their lives, they carry with them great values and attitudes.’

-This year, the highest achieving students include Will Greenwood, Hannah Oakes, Sam Langer, John Nuttall and Ethan Rowley.
-Will has secured a place reading Law at York University, Hannah will train to be a nurse at Liverpool John Moore’s University, Sam will study Biological Sciences at the University of Edinburgh, and John is reading Medicine.
-Head Student, Ethan Rowley, who is taking up his place at Nottingham University to study Medicine, said “I am very grateful for all of the support and guidance that I received from All Hallows.
+This year, the highest achieving students include Joseph Reynolds, Daniel Tidsey, Thomas Okill, Jack Burgess, Jasper Plomaritis, Katie Sheader, Lidia Toon, Sam Brereton and Izzy Arch.
+Joseph has secured a place at Imperial College London to study Computing (Artificial Intelligence & Machine Learning), and Daniel is going to Warwick University to study Mathematics.
+Jasper is going to Nottingham University to study Economics.
+Thomas will be studying Mathematics, Lidia is reading Geography at the University of Bristol, Sam is going to York to study Biochemistry, and Izzy is reading History at the University of Edinburgh.
+Jack has gained employment and Katie is taking a Gap Year.
+Head Student, Daniel Franklin, who is taking up his place at Birmingham University to study Geography, said “I am very grateful for all of the support and guidance that I received from All Hallows.
 These past two years have been incredibly challenging, and I couldn’t have achieved my successes without the help of my amazing teachers”.